arshika77/snns_and_sdm_code_implementation/README.md

-# Correlation-Matrix-Memory
+# Implementation of Sparse Distributed Memory using Spiking Neural Networks
-Code implementation of CMM (WIP)
+WIP